Parallel (co-)tractors and the geometry of first BGG solutions on almost Grassmannian structures: Tractor calculus for AG-structures

 \end{proof} One direct consequence of \cref{Phi} is a characterization of all parallel sections of the standard tractor bundle $\mathcal T$ and the standard cotractor bundle $T^*$. \begin{theorem}[Normal solutions of the first BGG operators] Notation as in \cref{splitting operator}. \begin{enumerate} \item [(i)]For every $\eta\in\Gamma(F)$, there holds $\nabla^{\mathcal T}(L\,\eta)=0$ if and only if $D\,\eta=0$ and $tr(\iota_\tau\tau){} ^{A}_{A'}{}^{B}_{B'}\eta^{B'}=0$. \item [(ii)]For every $\varphi\in\Gamma(E^*)$, there holds $\nabla^{\mathcal T^*}(L\,\varphi)=0$ if and only if $D\,\varphi=0$ and $tr(\iota_\tau\tau){} ^{A}_{A'}{}^{B}_{B'}\varphi_B=0$. \end{enumerate}

 \end{theorem} \begin{proof} This is a direct consequence of \cref{Phi}.
 Note that

 and the analogous property for $\Psi$. \end{proof}

 Another direct consequence of \cref{Phi} is a one-to-one correspondence between solutions of the first BGG operator and parallel sections of a certain prolongation connection on the corresponding tractor bundle; see \cref{prolongation connection} below.
-These connections on $\mathcal T$ and $\mathcal T^*$ have been obtained using a different method in \cite[Example 5.1]{HSSS12B}.
-Note that their result on the prolongation cotractor connection is different from ours.
-We also refer the reader to, e.g., \cite[Theorem 3.1]{EM}, \cite[Propositions 3.2 - 3.3]{CEMN20} and \cite[Sections 3 - 5]{HSSS12B} for prolongation connections on different geometric structures and to \cite{HSSS12A} for a general theory of prolongation connections.
+These connections on $\mathcal T$ and $\mathcal T^*$ have been obtained using a different method in \cite{HSSS12B}; see \cref{general algorithm} below.
+We also refer the reader to, e.g., \cite{EM}*{Theorem 3.1}, \cite{CEMN20}*{Propositions 3.2 - 3.3} and \cite{HSSS12B}*{Sections 3, 4 and 7} for prolongation connections on different geometric structures and to \cite{HSSS12A} and \cite{HSSS12B} for a general theory of prolongation connections.

 We also want to show that our prolongation connections are tractor connections of some Cartan connections.
 Let $(M,E,F)$ be an AG-structure of type $(2,n)$ and $(\mathcal G\to M,\omega)$ the normal parabolic geometry canonically associated to it.
-It follows from, e.g., \cite[Proposition 3.1.10 (1)]{Book} that for $\hat\omega\in\Omega^1(\mathcal G,\mathfrak g)$ such that
+It follows from, e.g., \cite{Book}*{Proposition 3.1.10 (1)} that for $\hat\omega\in\Omega^1(\mathcal G,\mathfrak g)$ such that

 $(\mathcal G\to M,\hat\omega)$ is a parabolic geometry with the same underlying AG-structure $(M,E,F)$.
 Here, the isomorphism in \eqref{change Cartan connection} is determined by the projection of $\omega$ in $\Omega^1(\mathcal G,\mathfrak g/\mathfrak p)$ together with the isomorphism $(\mathfrak g/\mathfrak p)^*\cong\mathfrak g_1$ induced by the Killing form on $\mathfrak g$.
 Note that the isomorphism $\Omega^1_{hor}(\mathcal G,\mathfrak g_1)^P\cong\Omega^1(M,T^*M)$ determined by $\hat\omega$ agrees with that determined by $\omega$.